 - Vomiting blood.

 - Acid reflux symptoms may first develop, or get worse, when you develop a cancer at the lower oesophagus next to the stomach.
 Symptoms include pains in the chest (heartburn).
 Note: acid reflux is common and most people with acid reflux do not have cancer.

 If the cancer spreads to other parts of the body, various other symptoms can develop.

 All the above symptoms can be due to other conditions, so tests are needed to confirm oesophageal cancer.

 How is oesophageal cancer diagnosed and assessed?

-A gastroscope (endoscope) is a thin, flexible telescope.
+A gastroscope (endoscope) is a thin, flexible tube.
 It is passed through the mouth, into the oesophagus and down towards the stomach.
 The endoscope contains fibre-optic channels which allow light to shine down so the doctor or nurse can see inside.
-(See separate leaflet called Gastroscopy (Endoscopy) for more details.)
+See the separate leaflet called Gastroscopy (Endoscopy) for more details.